-The entry requirements for the LLM in International Commercial and Maritime Law is a good initial degree in law or cognate discipline.
+The entry requirements for the LLM in International Commercial and Maritime Law is a 2:2 honours degree (or above) in law or cognate discipline.
 Candidates with relevant experience are also encouraged to apply.
 English language requirement IELTS 6.5 (with a minimum of 6.0 in each component) or Swansea University recognised equivalent.

 Months of entry

-The wide range of LLM degrees offered by the Swansea College of Law and Crimonology, gives students the advantage of choice and specialism.
-For the student who wish to specialise in more than one area of law, the College offers the LLM in International Commercial and Maritime Law.
+The wide range of LLM degrees offered by the Swansea College of Law and Criminology, gives students the advantage of choice and specialism.
+For the student who wish to specialise in more than one areas of law, the College offers the LLM in International Commercial and Maritime Law.
 This LLM provides opportunities for students to develop and demonstrate knowledge and understanding, qualities, skills and other attributes in both Commercial and Maritime Law by choosing specialized modules from both areas of law.
-The course is built upon the wide range of research of high calibre produced by the members of the Institute of International Shipping and Trade Law, who are also teaching diverse modules at the course.

 Modules typically include:

 • Carriage of goods by sea, land and air